 The Roku Smart Soundbar is a 2019 entry-level 2.0 setup.
 It can play surround content, and it has some sound enhancement features.
 You can use the bar to access Roku's media streamer, which puts all of your streaming services such as Netflix, Disney+, and Hulu in one place.
 There's also a mic built-in to the remote, so you can use voice assistants to control the bar.
 It doesn't come with a subwoofer or rear speakers, though you can purchase these separately.
 If you're looking for more soundbars, see our recommendations for the best budget soundbars, the best soundbars under $200, and the best soundbars.

 The Roku Smart Soundbar is a better 2.0 soundbar than the Roku Streambar.
-These two soundbars have the same physical inputs as well as sound enhancement features, and they support the same wireless playback options.
+These two soundbars have the same physical inputs as well as sound enhancement features.
 However, the Smart Soundbar has a significantly better-balanced sound profile and its surround performance is much better, too.
 It can also get louder, although with more compression artifacts than the Streambar.
 That said, the Streambar has a better center channel performance.

 The 5.0.2 Sonos Arc is a better soundbar for TV shows and movies than the 2.0 Roku Smart Soundbar.
 Unlike the Roku, the Sonos has a dedicated center channel, which allows it to reproduce voices and dialogue clearly and more accurately.
 It doesn't downmix surround content into stereo, either, which provides a more immersive listening experience.
 The Sonos also supports Atmos content, unlike the Roku, and it has a room correction feature and a wider and more focused soundstage.